Bourgin-Yang versions of the Borsuk-Ulam theorem for $p$-toral groups: -toral groups

-0.3cm To show a) we adapt the arguments of \cite{BaClPu} and \cite{Ba1} exposed in an extended form in \cite[Chapter 5]{Ba2}.
-First, we have the following \begin{prop}[{\cite[5.11, 5.12]{Ba2}}] For a $p$-group $P$ and a contractible $P$-space $X$, we have $l(X)= \infty$. \end{prop} Note that we do not require $X^P= \emptyset$.
-Remind that if $V$ is an infinite-dimensional Hilbert space then $X=S(V)$ is a metric $G$-space which is contractible, because $S(V)$ is homeomorphic to ${\overset{\circ}D}(V)$.
-Consequently, it follows from Proposition \ref{infinitness of l(X)} that
+To show a) we adapt the arguments of \cite{BaClPu} and \cite{Ba1} exposed in an extended form in \cite[Chapter 5]{Ba2}.
+First, we have the following \begin{proposition}[{\cite[5.11, 5.12]{Ba2}}] For a $p$-group $P$ and a contractible $P$-space $X$, we have $l(X)= \infty$. \end{proposition} Note that we do not require $X^P= \emptyset$.
+Recall that if $V$ is an infinite-dimensional Hilbert space then $X=S(V)$ is a metric $G$-space which is contractible, because $S(V)$ is homeomorphic to ${\overset{\circ}D}(V)$.
+Consequently, it follows from Proposition \ref{infinitness of l(X)} that $l(S(V))= \infty.$

-On the other hand, we have the following \begin{prop}[cf. {\cite[5.4]{Ba2}}] For every finite dimensional orthogonal representation $W$, with $W^G=\{0\}$, and any $G$-length index as above, we have $l(S(W)) < \infty$. \end{prop}
+On the other hand, we have the following \begin{proposition}[cf. {\cite[5.4]{Ba2}}] For every finite dimensional orthogonal representation $W$, with $W^G=\{0\}$, and any $G$-length index as above, we have $l(S(W)) < \infty$. \end{proposition}

-\proof Indeed, $S(W)$ is a compact $G$-space and each orbit of $S(W)$ can be mapped into some element (orbit) of $\mathcal{B}$.
-Now, the statement reduces to \cite[Corollary 4.9 b)]{Ba2}. \endproof
+\begin{proof} Indeed, $S(W)$ is a compact $G$-space and each orbit of $S(W)$ can be mapped into some element (orbit) of $\mathcal{B}$.
+Now, the statement reduces to \cite[Corollary 4.9 b)]{Ba2}. \end{proof}

 Note that the statement in the last propositions holds for every equivariant cohomology theory $h^*$.

 An essential step in our proof is the following result.